JinLi711/UIA/Art_Recognition/Log.md

     * Here's the [related paper](https://arxiv.org/abs/1706.05587).

   * [Semantic Segmentation with Deep Learning](https://towardsdatascience.com/semantic-segmentation-with-deep-learning-a-guide-and-code-e52fc8958823)
     * I don't really understand each model because the descriptions are very brief and dense.
-Also, there;s no real value in remembering the model structures.
+Also, there's no real value in remembering the model structures.
 But here are the models and some quick and useful info on them:
       * Full-Resolution Residual Networks (FRRN)
         * Slow but accurate
         * ![FRNN](https://cdn-images-1.medium.com/max/2400/1*LlYK2Pjemx3kNC61yVV-yA.png)